Profos-Systems/OTN-Simulation/docs/Commands.md

 **Need to Create Help Handler For All Objects Except ROADM**

-### Field Value Assignments

-**Need to Create Field Assignment Handlers For All Objects and Fields**

 ## Notes

-**Need to Move Away From Proof of Concept For Command Generation, Move to Proof of Concept With Object Creation.**

 **Need to write fully help docs for language, then use docs to generate help commands**